yoko-vicky/Glab-Fruits/game-design-document.md

 * Fruits: apples, bananas, pineapples
 * A big tree with some fruits
 * Platforms: there are several small blocks that the main character can jump on
 * Background images: In the background, there are green grasses, trees, and a mountain.
-Parallax design is applied to them.
+Parallax design is applied to them

 # Assets